Sponsored Links

-NEW! -- The 2014 Rulemaking Calendar is now available.
+The 2014 Rulemaking Calendar has been published.
 The Rulemaking Calendar is an annual projection of state agency rulemaking activity for the upcoming year.

 As part of the Governor's Reorganization Plan No. 2 of 2012, effective July 1, 2013, the Office of Administrative Law will be within the Government Operations Agency.

 For information regarding the Department of Finance's proposed adoption of regulations implementing Government Code section 11346.36 concerning "major regulations," please visit DOF's website for more information.
 You may also contact Chris Ryan at (916) 322-2263, Chris.Ryan@dof.ca.gov.

 OAL published a Notice of Decision Not to Proceed concerning its proposed regulation defining "good cause" for an earlier effective date other than the quarterly dates specified in Gov. Code section 11343.4(a).
 The Notice of Decision Not to Proceed was published in Notice Register 2013, No. 51-Z, December 20, 2013.
 Click here for the Notice of Proposed Action, Initial Statement of Reasons, and Proposed Text.
 Click here for the 15-Day Notice of Modifications and 15-day Modified Text.

 Important information concerning SB 1099 (Stats.
 2012, c.
 295; effective 1/1/2013) -- Posting of Regulations on Agency Websites, Change in Effective Dates of Regulations, and Revised Std.
 Form 400.
 Please click here.